denten-books/plain-text/main.md

 ### 1.2.0 Hidden Values

+#### Reading is at Risk
-Literary reading is at risk, concluded the survey of Public Participation in the Arts conducted by the Census Bureau on the behest of the National Endowments for the Arts (NEA) in 2004.
+The reading of short stories, novels, poetry, and plays is at grave risk, concludes the survey of Public Participation in the Arts conducted by the Census Bureau on the behest of the National Endowments for the Arts (NEA) in 2004.
 "For the first time in modern history, less than half of the adult population now reads literature, and those trends reflect a larger decline in other sorts of reading.
 Anyone who loves literature, or values the cultural, intellectual, and political importance of active and engaged literacy [...] should be gravely concerned [@readingrisk2004]."
 The conclusion stands in stark contrast with trends that tell a story of an expanding literary, textual field.

+#### Reading is not at risk!
 On an average day in 2008, at home, an average American read around 100,500 words a day.
 At 250 words per page, that is around 402 printed pages.
 Between the years of 1980 and 2008, the consumption of information in bytes--a measure that would obviously privilege storage-heavy content like sound and video--grew at a modest 5.4% per year.
 Reading, in decline until the advent of the internet, has tripled in the same period.
 Reading in print accounted for 26% of verbal information consumed in 1960.
 That number fell to 9% in 2008, but the consumption of words digitally increased to 27% of total consumption, which means that reading has increased its share of the overall household attention span [@bohn2009, @hilbert2012].
 The first decade of the 21st century saw a 20% increase in library visitation [@imls2013].
 According to UNESCO data, literacy rates continue to rise globally, as the gender and global gaps begin to close [@unesco2013].
 By a conservative estimate, the number of scientific publication grows at about 4.7% per year, which means that amount of published research roughly doubles every 15 years or so (and the numbers are much, much, higher in some fields) [@larsen2010, @archambault2005, @crespi2008] The number of books published in the United States almost tripled from 2005 to 2009 [@bowker2010].
 All measures point to a drastic expansion of the textual field.

+#### Something does not add up
 Something does not add up.
 As a society we are reading, writing, and publishing more each year.
-With these figures in mind, I ask: What is at risk: literature, or merely one of its many definitions?
+With these figures in mind, I ask: What is at risk, literature, or merely one of its many definitions?
 What is the source of modern metaphysical anxiety about the status of a literary text?

+#### Thesis 1: Threat of changing material conditions.
 In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens1998, @merrin199].
 A decade later it turned against the internet and computation, which to many threaten the very